Xeroom Setup & Configuration Instructions

-A:The Xero application is essential in order to provide the api consumer key and api consumer security keys without which the Xeroom plugin cannot work.
-This enables secure and correct communications to take place between your on-line Xero account and your WordPress Woocommerce site.
+A:The Xero application is essential in order to provide an API connection without which the Xeroom plugin cannot work.
+This enables secure and correct communications to take place between your Xero account and your Woocommerce site.

-Q: I already have a xero account, What’s next I need to do?
+Q: I already have a Xero account, what do I need to do next?

-A: You have to create a new application by visting this link http://www.app.xero.com/ and follow the instructions above.
+A: You have to create a new application by visiting this link http://www.app.xero.com/ and follow the instructions above.